agnihotriketan/MultilingualDemo/README.md

 ASP.NET already provides a localization framework, which is based on Cultures and Resources.
 Web Pages have a Culture property and a UICulture property.

 you have one resource file which represents the default culture for the site.
 You need additional resource files for other languages.
 These need to be named carefully, as the framework expects to find valid culture codes as part of the file name.

+I have added two resourse file 1.
+English 2.
+Hindi
+Our application should use added resource files instead of hard coded values.
+For that, I have added a class library with resources files for each language.

+On selection of language, I am setting culture and retreived value as per language from resource files.